MEd program students must complete MDDE601 & MDDE602 prior to all other courses.

 20%

-Assignment 2: Students will work in groups and develop a presentation based on their critical review of a selected article.
+Assignment 2: Students will work in groups to evaluate and develop their critical review of a selected article.

 30%